EarthChem Home

 Hide

-Ambrym, a large basaltic volcano with a 12-km-wide caldera, is one of the most active volcanoes of the New Hebrides Arc.
+Ambrym is a large basaltic volcano with a 12-km-wide caldera formed during a major Plinian eruption with dacitic pyroclastic flows about 1,900 years ago.
 A thick, almost exclusively pyroclastic sequence, initially dacitic then basaltic, overlies lava flows of a pre-caldera shield volcano.
-The caldera was formed during a major Plinian eruption with dacitic pyroclastic flows about 1,900 years ago.
 Post-caldera eruptions, primarily from Marum and Benbow cones, have partially filled the caldera floor and produced lava flows that ponded on the floor or overflowed through gaps in the caldera rim.
 Post-caldera eruptions have also formed a series of scoria cones and maars along a fissure system oriented ENE-WSW.
-Eruptions have apparently occurred almost yearly during historical time from cones within the caldera or from flank vents.
-However, from 1850 to 1950, reporting was mostly limited to extra-caldera eruptions that would have affected local populations.
+Eruptions have been frequently reported since 1774, though mostly limited to extra-caldera eruptions that would have affected local populations.
+Since 1950 observations of eruptive activity from cones within the caldera or from flank vents have occurred almost yearly.

 Download XLS